southside-chillers/southside.chillers.online/southside/content/chapters/the-disappearing-dwarf.md

 Galadriel plays a minor chord on the lute.

 “But when we finished fleecing this jabroni, we saw that Tannin had disappeared.
-There was an empty vial of Magic’s plane-shifting potion lying on the floor where he had been.”
+There was an empty vial of [Magick](/characters/magick/)’s plane-shifting potion lying on the floor where he had been.”

 She raises her tankard of Fleck’s Eillin ale in a toast.